osebas15/Tyme/WorkingArticle.md

 ## Overview

-- make workable state for my burger recepie add next functionality if subactivities are present create first step object on start or on next
+- make workable state for my burger/quick breakfast recepie add next functionality if multipick have options for start and done/next i.e if multi then class if single then object

+        show current activity
+        figure out focus
+            focus should be enumed
+                [main, passive, secondary]

+    on done make all Object.subactivities done
     timing functionality
     add toggle to NewActivityListView for small vs full activity cells draw multiple activities functionality